student186/ciphertext-decoder/README.md

 ```
 ...\ciphertext-decoder> g++ main.cpp
 ...\ciphertext-decoder> ./a
-...\ciphertext-decoder> this is testing the caesar cipher. if the message is readable then the ciphertext has been successfully decrypted.
+this is testing the caesar cipher. if the message is readable then the ciphertext has been successfully decrypted.
 ```
-\

 Testing linear cipher decryption (with known parameters a = 3, b = 4):
 ```
 // main.cpp